nomadjimbob/mikioplugin/README.md

 Sometimes GitHub releases change the name of the mikioplugin directory, so make sure that the directory is `mikioplugin` else you may see errors in DokuWiki.

+## Disabling Tags

+If a Mikio Plugin tag is conflicting with another plugins tag, or you want to simply disable a tag, you can do this in the `disabled-tags.php` file.

+Simply change the tag you want to disable to `true` instead of `false`.
+Pages that have already been generated while the tag was enabled will need to be regenerated.

 ## Releases

+-   **_2023-09-11_**

+    -   Fixed small tag not being inline [#22](https://github.com/nomadjimbob/mikioplugin/issues/22).
+Thanks Rayaqu
+    -   Added support to disable tags.

 -   **_2023-09-03_**